dhis2/capture-app/docs/user/using-the-capture-app.md

     ![](resources/images/user_assignment_edit.png)

-4. Click the edit button, or the **Assign** button if the event is not currently assigned to anyone.
+4. Click the **Edit** button, or the **Assign** button if the event is not currently assigned to anyone.

     ![](resources/images/user_assignment_edit_button.png)

     ![](resources/images/user_assignment_edit_add.png)

 5. Search for and select the user you would like to reassign the event to.
-The assignment is saved immediately.
+Click the **Save** button.

 ### Assignee in the event list { #capture_user_assignment_event_list }